ingeniushack/the-pursuit-oth/README.md

 # The Pursuit OTH
 An OTH (Online Treasure Hunt) app based on Python/Django.
-It is forked from the [this](https://github.com/code-haven/Django-treasurehunt-demo) project.
+It is forked from [this](https://github.com/code-haven/Django-treasurehunt-demo) project.
+It was used to host The Pursuit 2016 organised by [PESITSouth ACM](http://pesitsouthacm.org), that saw participation from over 400 users from 20+ countries.

 ## Features
 - Any number of questions can be added using a web-based GUI (Django admin), no coding required.